continuumizm/cizm-website/posts/swu-fm-goes-on-air.md

   and being awarded an FM license, building the studio, and covid launch delays –it's been a journey for hard-working heads like Ollie and the team for sure.
-  In this social media age we were able to have some documentation and glimpses of the development and passion at work from the ground up - and now it's here!
+  In this social media age we were able to have some documentation and glimpses of the development and passion at work from the ground up which was nice!
 summary: SWU.FM a new radio station in Bristol is on the air officially & legally after a long building process and looks to draw from the rich pool of underground dance music artists and soundsystem culture roots of the community